-The current study is a cross- sectional study that was carried out after receiving ethical approval from the ethical committee, Faculty of Medicine, Benha University.
-Before the study began, all participants were given thorough information about the study's goals, and their parents gave their informed consent.
+The current study is a cross- sectional study that was conducted after obtaining ethical approval from the ethical committee, Faculty of Medicine, Benha University.
+All participants received detailed information concerning the aims of this research work, and informed consent was obtained from the parents of each of them before the beginning of the study.